University of Guelph: Student life

-Each of the above PSOs accredit and thus are held accountable for many of the various clubs and student groups on campus.
-The CSA accredits the most student groups, with approximately 70 accredited today.
-Generally CSA-accredited groups are special interest groups like CHAT (a multi-lingual group), the Jewish Students' Organization (JSO), or the Muslim Students' Association (MSA), catering to those who wish to begin new interest-specific clubs on campus.
-The College Governments (CASU, CBSSC, LSA, CEPSSC, CSAHS-SA, SFOAC and the CVSA) accredit academically focused groups while IHC accredits 14 groups (includes the temporary residence Gordon Hall for 2022-2027) as hall councils, one for each residence hall on campus.
+Each of the above PSOs is accredited and thus accountable for many of the campus's clubs and student groups.
+The CSA accredits the most student groups, with approximately 200 accredited today.
+Generally, CSA-accredited groups are special-interest groups (such as Curtain Call Productions, a musical theatre club), political groups (such as the Guelph Young Liberals) or religious groups (such as the Muslim Students' Association).
+The College Governments (CASU, CBSSC, LSA, CCMPSSC, EngSoc, CSAHS-SA, SFOAC, and the CVSA) accredit academically focused groups.
+In contrast, IHC accredits 14 groups (including the temporary residence Gordon Hall for 2022–2027) as hall councils, one for each residence hall on campus.

 Across campus, members of the Residence Student Government, known as Interhall Council, contribute to the programming in each hall.
-This group of 62 elected members works with students within their halls and are also responsible for facilitating a hall council for hall members to attend.
-During the 2011/2012 year, a council was stricken at the West Residence Family Housing units and the temporary Brock House residence, bringing the total number of councils to 14.
-Interhall Council also acts as a liaison between students and Student Housing Services, University Administration, and other on-campus organizations.
+This group of 62 elected members works with students within their halls and is also responsible for facilitating a hall council for hall members to attend.
+During the 2011/2012 year, a council was struck at the West Residence Family Housing units and the temporary Brock House residence, bringing the total number of councils to 14.
+Interhall Council also serves as a liaison among students, Student Housing Services, the University Administration, and other on-campus organizations.

 Organization

 The governance of the University of Guelph is a bicameral system consisting of the Senate and the Board of Governors.
-Senate consists of faculty, students, administrative staff, librarians, and alumni.
+The Senate consists of faculty, students, administrative staff, librarians, and alums.
 It is responsible for academic policies and programming, including admission requirements, program creation/modification/deletion, examinations, and academic misconduct.
-The Board of Governors consists of a combination of government-appointed representatives, faculty, staff, alumni, and students.
-It is responsible for the general business and administration of the University, including finance, capital planning, human resources and ancillary services.
+The Board of Governors consists of a combination of government-appointed representatives, faculty, staff, alums, and students.
+It is responsible for the university's general business and administration, including finance, capital planning, human resources, and ancillary services.